Open Government and the Importance of Lobbyists’ Transparency

 As a result, the public can see which bills are important to various interest groups and companies.
 Because of this, we know exactly who believes they may benefit or suffer because of a particular bill – and is willing to put up a large sum of money to ensure the bill’s success or failure.

-This is crucial, since the rise of term limits, now more than ever lobbyists can hold considerable sway in shaping not only policy but also spending.
+This is crucial.
+Since the rise of term limits, now more than ever lobbyists can hold considerable sway in shaping not only policy but also spending.
 In fact, many state legislators work only part-time, so they rely heavily on lobbyists for information.
 These public records related to lobbyists help protect taxpayer dollars and ensure that decisions about public spending are transparent, reducing the chance that special interests will be able to cut secret deals to the detriment of others.

 Here are some bills from this legislative session that seem to have attracted the most lobbyists according to the new registration rule.